I found the workshop incredibly helpful, and am now more confident in navigating the publication and peer review process.

 …

-Career Planning: Professional Editor
+Career Planning: Professional Journal Editor

 Over half of all doctorates leave academia.
 Identifying the right career can be tough, so it helps to do some forward planning and get expert advice.
 Many scientists are interested in science editing and communication.
 Our Editors successfully transitioned from Post-doc to Editor at a top science journal.
 We can tell you about life as a Scientific Editor and what it takes to become one.